 - The biggest achievement companies experience from investing in ORM is a growth in sales (25%).

-- Nearly 35% of businesses plan to allot more time and money to ORM in 2018.
+- Nearly 35% of businesses plan to allot more time and money to ORM.

 Digital Marketers Recognize Online Reputation Management as Necessary to Their Business